Celebrate Christmas Day

 It's a special time when children to get presents from family, friends and Santa Claus, or Father Christmas.
 Christmas cards are also given or sent out prior to Christmas Day.

 For some, Christmas is an exclusive family affair, while others openly invite friends to a Christmas buffet or pot luck meal.
 Churches have special services and may include a crèche or miniature Nativity scene.

 Christmas Day is a public holiday in many countries worldwide, including Australia, Canada, the United Kingdom and the United States.
 Government offices, educational institutions, many businesses and post offices are closed on this day.
-Those planning to use public transport on Christmas Day will need to check with the local transport authorities in the area they wish to travel.
+If you're planning to travel with public transport, check with your local transport authority on schedule changes.

 The word “Christmas” comes from the old English “Cristes maesse”, or the mass of Christ.
 It is probably that the Christmas date of December 25 was chosen to offset the Pagan celebrations of Saturnalia and Natalis Invicti.
 It may also be that the celebration of the birth of the “true light of the world” was set at the time of the December solstice because this is when the days in the northern hemisphere began to have more hours of sunlight.
 Christmas holiday customs derive from various cultures, including Teutonic, Celtic, Roman, West Asian and Christian.

 The mistletoe is a commonly used Christmas decoration.
 Some people believe that any male or female who meet under a hanging mistletoe are obliged to kiss.
 Mistletoe has pagan associations.
 For example, the druids of Gaul regarded mistletoe growing on oak trees as sent from heaven.
 Other common decorations associated with Christmas are holly and ivy – both are associated with Pagan festivals as it was customary to decorate with greenery for these festivals.